-A distinguished visiting faculty fellow is annually selected by Penn’s Provost Wendell Pritchett – nominated by a center, department or school, and approved by the appropriate schools’ Chair or Dean – whose work promotes civic engagement, scholarly innovation and inclusive communities.
+A distinguished visiting faculty fellow is annually selected by Penn’s Interim Provost Beth Winkelstein – nominated by a center, department or school, and approved by the appropriate schools’ Chair or Dean – whose work promotes civic engagement, scholarly innovation and inclusive communities.
 The appointment is intended for a senior scholar of national or international prominence, with the aim of enriching the intellectual and cultural life of the Penn community.

 Fellows can be from any academic discipline, with preference for those whose work is interdisciplinary in nature, promotes the growth of academic fields, and involves novel research, scholarly themes or methods.
 Fellows may be asked to mentor Penn undergraduate and graduate students, participate in panels and public discussions with senior Penn colleagues, collaborate on research projects, and provide at least one annual talk of significance to the Penn community.